Robotics1661/team1661-site-docs/content/index.md

 ---
-title: Welcome to Quartz
+title: Team 1661 Documentation
 ---

-This is a blank Quartz installation.

 > [!INFO]
-> This is a work-in-progress and will be completed later
+> This is a work-in-progress and will be completed later.
+It is only currently available for testing purposes, and should not yet be used as a resource.

 Lorem ipsum ==dolor sit== amet.